Slider

 Written by D-Mitch

-In this post, I include some of the infographics I made and published on social media, about new surface combatants that are under construction and about to enter service in the near future.
+In this post, I’ve shared some of the infographics I created and published on social media, featuring new surface combatants that are either under construction and nearing service entry, as well as proposed designs that have not yet secured a customer.

 1. Wicher-class (Arrowhead 140PL/Miecznik Project) frigates of the Polish Navy (3 ships)